srap9499/e-trading/index.md

-## Welcome to E-Trading
+# Get To Know me...

-Basic E-trading project using Express.JS and Sequelize
+I am Siddhesh Panchal, a software engineer.
+I have created a E-Trading project using Express, Node and Sequelize.